 If it’s a hot day, your body’s going to crave this, so please give it a try.

-- 1/4 teaspoon ground hot pepper* (chile piquin or similar or 1/2 teaspoon ground black pepper)
+1/4 teaspoon ground hot pepper, such as chile piquin or similar, or 1/2 teaspoon ground black pepper)

-- 1 cup finely shredded or crumbled white cheese (just about any kind)
+1 cup finely shredded or crumbled white cheese, such as queso fresco, cotija